-BMW 4 Series Coupe review - Interior, design and technology
+BMW 4 Series review - Interior, design and technology

 Sat-nav, stereo and infotainment

 Beyond smartphone connectivity, the BMW system’s strengths remain; the graphics look clear and sharp, the user interface is well laid out and loading times are quick.
 Aside from slightly contrived gesture controls, the input methods are great; the touchscreen is brilliant for entering addresses and postcodes when the car is stationary, while a click wheel surrounded by physical shortcut buttons on the centre console means it’s easy to make small adjustments.

 Even the voice assistant works effectively, but if we’re being picky, the 12.3-inch digital instrument panel looks a little cluttered compared with the tidy main screen.

 - 1BMW 4 Series reviewThe impressive 4 Series Coupe pushes the envelope for driving dynamics and style

 - 2Engines, performance and driveThe 4 Series is talented enough to keep keen drivers interested, but also shines as a capable cruiser

 - 3MPG, CO2 and running costsThe 420i petrol offers decent overall efficiency, while buyers also have the option of the all-electric i4 model